 Push Notifications

-With push notifications, you’ll be able to receive native alerts about your site’s email status from the browser you enabled the feature.
+With push notifications, you’ll be able to receive native alerts about your site’s email status from the browser you enabled the feature in.
 You can enable it on any browser or device you’d like, including mobile devices.

 WP Mail SMTP lets you set up an unlimited number of push notification alerts for your site.